chayev/yurl/README.md

 ### Install using cURL

+Run the below command.
+Note that you will be prompted to enter your password.

 ```
 curl -sSL "https://github.com/chayev/yurl/releases/download/v0.1.0/yurl-v0.1.0-macOS-amd64.tar.gz" | sudo tar -xz -C /usr/local/bin yurl
 ```

+Note: that you will be prompted to enter your password.

 ## Usage

-Run `yurl help` for information on how to use yURL
+Run `yurl help` for information on how to use yURL.

+## License

+This repository is licensed under the MIT license.
+The license can be found [here](./LICENSE).